orange-cloudfoundry/gobis-middlewares/README.md

 Add oauth2 authentication underlying upstream

-See godoc for [LdapOptions](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares/oauth2#LdapOptions) to know more about parameters.
+See godoc for [Oauth2Options](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares/oauth2#Oauth2Options) to know more about parameters.

-**Note**: If a JWT token is provided by your oauth2 provider you should always use [JWY](#jwt) middleware to verify it.
+**Note**: If a JWT token is provided by your oauth2 provider you should always use [JWT](#jwt) middleware to verify it.

 ### Use programmatically